 The other option is remodeling your home to add a granny flat.
 If you create an in-law suite in your primary residence, then it’s most likely covered by the dwelling portion of your home insurance policy.
 Either way, you may want to talk to your insurer to make sure you have sufficient coverage.

-One more caveat: a granny flat that you use to generate income to others typically requires a different type of insurance and may not be covered by your homeowners policy.
+One more caveat: a granny flat that you use to generate income might not be covered by your homeowners insurance and instead require a commercial insurance policy.

 Size impacts costs, but it can also determine whether or not you can legally build a granny flat.
 Some states have laws restricting how big your granny flat can be.
 California, for example, only lets you build an ADU that’s 1200 square feet or less, assuming there are no local laws that limit size.